High-Horizon/Arduino-Serial-Keyboard/README (important).txt

 Troubleshooting:

 *If u want to change the key which is mapped to the switch, then go to the "sketch.ino" file and edit to your key which you wish to.

-*In case Serial Keyboard doesn't work, you may have to replace the COM Port with the correct port and baud rate on which the Arduino runs.
+*In case Serial Keyboard doesn't work, you may have to replace the COM Port with the correct port and baud rate & also in the "Start_Serial_Keyboard.bat".

 *You can find your correct COM Port and baud rate in the Arduino IDE.

 *Take a look at the images in the "Troubleshooting" folder to fix your COM Port & baud rate.